jameslafferty/MailChimp-Widget/readme.txt

 == Installation ==
 1. Upload the mailchimp_widget to /wp-content/plugins/.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Enter a valid MailChimp API key on the plugin admin page ("Settings" >> "MailChimp Widget").
+You can obtain a MailChimp API key after creating an account at MailChimp.com.
 1. Drag the widget into your sidebar from the "Widgets" menu in WordPress.
 1. Select a mailing list and you're ready to go!